 If a party does not have an advisor present at the live hearing, the Institutions will provide an advisor to the party, without fee or charge to that party, to conduct cross-examination on behalf of that party.
 If a party will not have an advisor present at the hearing, the party must inform a Title IX Coordinator at least three (3) calendar days prior to the live hearing so that the Institutions may appoint an advisor for the hearing.
 The appointed advisor's role will be limited to relaying the party's questions to be asked of other parties and witnesses.
 The appointed advisor shall not perform any function beyond relaying the party's desired questions.
-The Institutions reserve the right to appoint any individual as the Institutions' appointment of an advisor is final and a party who refuses to work with an appointed advisor at the live hearing will forfeit his or her right to conduct cross-examination or other questioning at the hearing.
+The Institutions reserve the right to appoint any individual as the Institutions deem appropriate to act as an advisor at a live hearing, including third-party advisors.
+The Institutions' appointment of an advisor is final and a party who refuses to work with an appointed advisor at the live hearing will forfeit his or her right to conduct cross-examination or other questioning at the hearing.